Morreski/rust-gameoflife/README.md

 # Conway's Game of Life CLI

-Quick project as an "Hello World" in Rust.
+Quick project as an "Hello World" in Rust (requires 1.12).